caranatar/tracerz/README.md

 ## Library concepts
 See @galaxykate's [tracery repo](https://github.com/galaxykate/tracery/tree/tracery2#library-concepts) for a description of language concepts.
-One important note is that tracerz does not currently support the concept of stacks for rulesets.
-Only the input grammar's definitions and the latest runtime definition are tracked.
+Note that one breaking difference between the languages is that tracerz uses the `pop!!` modifier to pop rulesets off of rulestacks.
+Where you would use `[key:POP]` in tracery, use `[#key.pop!!#]` in tracerz.

 ## Building API docs
 To build the API docs, from the top level of the repo: